ojcm/javascript-pong/README.md

 Canvas Pong
 ===========

+This is a mod to allow 2D pong.
+Currently only enabled on part5 for single player mode.

 This is a small experiment to implement a version of the classic Pong game in an HTML <canvas>.

  * You can find the [game here](http://codeincomplete.com/posts/2011/5/14/javascript_pong/demo.html)